-Yes: you can use this as an effects loop (after your amp’s gain section) if your amp doesn’t have one.
+Yes: you can use the Fryette Power Station as an effects loop (after your amp’s gain section) if your amp doesn’t have one.
 You can use this as a power amp for your digital modeller.
 It can also be a power amp for situations where you need one, like when adding ‘tube’ power to your desktop recording setup, for adding juice to a wet-dry FX set up, and as an on-stage monitor power amp for your modeller to front of house: you can leave your modeller settings as they are and control your power section from the Power Station.

 In other words, this is a super-useful power load in a box, suitable for energising and powering your sound in a high-quality, controllable way.

 Here are some examples of players who could really benefit from using a Power Station...